 How Does a Physician Provide Notice?

-Considerations with Longer Notice
+Considerations With Longer Notice

-- Greater than 90 days notice
+- Greater than a 90-day notice

 - More time to prepare for a new job (travel, credentialing, etc.)

 Considerations With Shorter Notice

 - Less interaction with the employer

 - A new employer does not have to wait a long period for the physician to start

 - Not enough time to prepare for a new job (tail insurance, credentialing, housing, etc.)